Florida Brain Injury Attorneys

 - Secondary Brain Damage occurs after the initial trauma and may cause additional brain damage over a period of hours or days.
 Swelling and bleeding can increase pressure in the skull and decrease the flow of oxygen to the brain, and can cause serious complications or even death.

-If you or a loved one suffered primary or secondary brain damage because of someone else’s careless actions, contact John Bales Attorneys today for a free consultation.
+If you or a loved one suffered primary or secondary brain damage because of someone else’s careless actions, contact a professional brain injury lawyer from John Bales Firm today for a free consultation.

 What can you expect with John Bales Attorneys?